 Any changes to employer contribution rates resulting from the 2020 valuations will therefore be delayed from April 2023 to April 2024.
 This is an exceptional but necessary decision taken in light of the wider public service pensions landscape.

 Today’s announcements set out the steps the Government will take to ensure that members of public service pension schemes are treated equally—taking an approach which is fair for members as well as other taxpayers.

-Copies of the consultation document (CP No. 253) are available in the Vote Office and Printed Paper Office, and it is published on gov.uk.
+Copies of the Government’s response document to the consultation (CP 373) are available in the Vote Office and Printed Paper Office, and it is published on gov.uk.